SAP-archive/teched2020-DAT163/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2020 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2020 session called DAT163 - A Data Governance Journey with SAP Data Intelligence.

 ## Overview

-This session introduces attendees to...
+(UPDATE Add abstract info) This session introduces attendees to...

 ## Requirements

-The requirements to follow the exercises in this repository are...
+The requirements to follow the exercises in this repository are to use Chrome web browser

 ## Exercises